 Add an image to your post, but make sure it’s relevant and high-quality.
 One of the most important things to remember when writing a blog post is to add an image to your post.
 A picture can help break up the text on your page and add visuals for your readers to engage with.

-To add an image to your blog post, you need to upload it to a site like Pixaby.com or Shutterstock.com.
-Once your image has been uploaded, you’re able to embed the image inside of your blog post.
+To add an image to your blog post, upload it to a site like Pixaby.com or Shutterstock.com.
+Once your image has been uploaded, you can embed the photo inside your blog post.

-To make sure that your blog post is easily visible to all the readers, you can include keywords in the alt text.
+To ensure that your blog post is easily visible to all the readers, you can include keywords in the alt text.